the-butcher/HEXMAP/README.md

 # Issues in Hexmap
-- map is completely broken in mobile
-  - either the softshadow or the size of the shadow map, because basicshadow with a smaller app works
 - add shape to scene that the current diagram can be textured on
+  - move the date-labels to chart 3d
-- try to make the date tooltip in the date slider more similar to the chart tooltip
+- adapt date slider tooltip to match chart tooltip
+- data credits

 # later
 - logarithmic option in chart